 Given that this is a practical studio course, extensive participation and professionalism are required.
-As a result, punctuality and attendance at class and in out-of-class rehearsals are of the utmost importance.
-Unexcused absences from lecture, lab, or rehearsal will be penalized at a rate of 2% per instance.
-Unexcused lateness for lecture, lab, or rehearsal will be penalized at a rate of 1% per instance.
+As a result, punctuality and attendance at class and at out-of-class rehearsals are of the utmost importance.
+Unexcused absences from lectures, labs, or rehearsals will be penalized at a rate of 2% per instance.
+Unexcused lateness for lectures, labs, or rehearsals will be penalized at a rate of 1% per instance.
 Attendance and punctuality will be recorded at the beginning of every class.
 After a THIRD late or absence, the instructor will schedule a meeting with the student to discuss withdrawal from the course.
 After a FIFTH unexcused absence the student will be required to meet with the Chair of the department to discuss withdrawal from the course.

-In performance courses that cast and rehearse a show, unexcused lateness and absence will not be tolerated and may result in the recasting of your role after ONE incident.
+In performance courses in which casts rehearse a show, unexcused lateness and absence will not be tolerated and may result in the recasting of your role after ONE incident.